solomonleo12345/Image-Cartoonifier/README.md

 - OpenCV

 ## How to run the program
-- Run the python file in virutal environment or directly, you may be prompted to select the image file which has to be cartoonified
+- Run the python file in virutal environment or directly.

+You may be prompted to select the image file which has to be cartoonified
 - Open the image and the rest of the work is done by OpenCV library.